pranto113015/Repo-of-learning-syllabus/Django Setup Porcess.md

  	]
     ```
-   Now we will create the `templates` folder
+   Now we will create the `templates` folder inside the created app `app-name` folder.

+   Now create the `index.html` file inside the `templates` folder.